rjkokko/react-resume-component/README.md

 # react-resume-component

 React resume component that can be used as an independent component of React application or as a generator for resumes.
-See demo folder how to generate resumes.

 ## Getting started
 ```bash